-Join Bonnie Biafore for an in-depth discussion in this video Building a project task list, part of Up and Running with Asana.
+Join Bonnie Biafore for an in-depth discussion in this video Building a project task list, part of Learning Asana.

 Once you have a project set up, it's time to create tasks in it for the work that needs to be done.
 If a project has more than a handful of tasks, you can organize them to make them easier to manage.
 Well, here we're logged in as James Salvez in the Two Trees Olive Oil organization.
 And you can see that the Store Grand Opening project is front and center on the right side of the screen.
 Well, you can see the task list is empty because we haven't created any yet.
 So let's go ahead and add some tasks to this project.